ACTOS MAKER OFFERS $2.4 BILLION SETTLEMENT

 If you or someone you care about was stricken with bladder cancer after taking Actos, you should contact Avram Blair & Associates by calling 800-423-1778 or filling out the form on this page.
-In a free, no-obligation consultation, one of our attorneys will tell you how we may be able to help you seek compensation for what has happened.
+In a free, no-obligation consultation, one of our attorneys will tell you how we may be able to help your family seek compensation for what has happened.